The Worldwide Antimalarial Resistance Network: lessons for the development of data platforms

 A key outcome was an online resource for researchers and ethics committee members.
 It brings together guidance, policies and articles on data sharing.

-See the Journal of Empirical Research on Health Research Ethics for an in-depth series of articles describing the study results.
+See the Journal of Empirical Research on Health Research Ethics for a series of articles describing the study results.

 Research on opportunities and challenges around data linkage